Google self driving car painted by artist Anna Vaught of Austin, TX

 How Will Self-Driving Cars Impact Insurance?

-While states today have the ability to set their own auto insurance requirements, more consistency across states lines may be necessary as self-driving vehicles proliferate.
+While states today have the ability to set their own auto insurance requirements, more consistency across state lines may be necessary as self-driving vehicles proliferate.
 For states like California and Texas, where drivers often cross the U.S. border into Mexico, the issue could become even more complicated.

 An article in The Atlantic suggests that “If we are dealing with robots like they are real people, the law should recognize that those interactions are like our interactions with real people.”